 There were scenes during which the jokesters did shut up but they were few and far in-between and what the audience did express for the most part was boredom and impatience at a film that seemed to go on and on without anything happening.
 These scenes included most of the ball, the barn scene, part of the snow scene, George taking his father’s photograph out; although they did like George slamming the door in Eugene’s face.
 As for Isabel’s death they found the disoriented, diminished Major Amberson hobbling on his cane another object of derision and him sitting in front of the fire musing about his approaching death an absolute hoot.
 But this group saved their big laughs for Aunt Fanny and the boiler scene.
 Watching a hysterical woman an inch way from a complete mental breakdown, they thought it hilarious and between laughs came jokes shouted at her expense that got others laughing.
 Finally, if what proceeded it wasn’t horrible enough, before the narrated end credits appeared, and Orson Welles announced that the film was over, the audience cheered and applauded that the film was finally over.
 An indication of exactly how bad that audience was, is that several patrons, on their preview cards, actually apologized to the filmmakers for their fellow patron’s behavior.

-The Pomona preview produced 72 negative preview cards and 58 positive.
+If that wasn’t bad enough, then there were the preview cards which only solidified things.
+The Pomona preview produced 130 preview cards; 72 negative preview cards and 58 positive.
 What is of interest is that in their negative responses audience members absolutely hated the movie while many of the positive responses declared it one of the, if not, the greatest film ever made.

 In defense of that Pomona crew, certain factors should be taken into consideration besides St, Patty’s day.
 Three months earlier America entered the war and many of the young men jeering at the screen would, in a few months, be in uniform and some would never return home.
 So for them, with their own futures in doubt, the trials-and-tribulations of George Minafer Amberson and the decline of the Amberson family simply paled in comparison.